 Your day at Moonlit Sanctuary usually kicks off with a leisurely start, exploring 10 hectares of bushland.
 The park layout is designed to mimic natural Australian environments, which makes wandering around quite pleasant—there’s plenty of space to relax and enjoy the scenery.

 You’ll have the opportunity to pet and feed kangaroos and wallabies in designated areas—be prepared to pay a small fee for food.
-Multiple reviews rave about how friendly and hungry the kangaroos are, with one traveler remarking, “We could feed them as they are hungry in the morning,” which makes for a fun, engaging experience.
+Multiple reviews love how friendly and hungry the kangaroos are, with one traveler remarking, “We could feed them as they are hungry in the morning,” which makes for a fun, engaging experience.

 Throughout the day, animal shows and keeper talks are scheduled regularly, adding educational value.
 These sessions cover different species, from reptiles like pythons to marsupials like bettongs and pademelons.
 The staff’s passion shines through, and they seem eager to share their knowledge.